welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/README.md

 https://www.youtube.com/watch?v=D6cYFDoX1Es&list=PL7uUliWSzuvF0GS9jpaFGQxLKGC0CC2vq
 https://www.youtube.com/watch?v=QuAlzUVqi7I&t=4293s

-It demonstrates how you can generate diagrams from an application code, but also how to generate code from diagrams using Amazon Q Developer in the Visual Studio Code IDE.
+This demonstrates how you can generate diagrams from an application code, but also how to generate code from diagrams using Amazon Q Developer in the Visual Studio Code IDE.

 ![test](screenshots/vscode-bigpicture.png)